Frequently Asked Questions - Enforcement

 - What is BREA’s complaint process?

-- How long will it take to resolve my complaint?
+- How long does it take to resolve a complaint/case?

-- Will the appraiser be told who filed the complaint?
+- Will the appraiser or AMC be told who filed the complaint?

-- What can I do to avoid having a complaint filed against me?
+- What can an appraiser or AMC do to avoid having a complaint filed against them?

 Question: What is the function of BREA’s Enforcement Unit?

-Answer: BREA investigates the background of applicants and licensees with convictions for criminal violations of law or who have engaged in other conduct that calls into question their fitness for licensure.
-BREA also investigates complaints of unlawful or unethical activities filed against licensed appraisers, educational course providers and persons acting in a capacity that requires a license.
+Investigate complaints of unlawful and unethical activities filed against licensed appraisers, AMCs, educational course providers and persons acting in a capacity that requires a license.

-Answer: A complaint may be filed any time you have a legitimate complaint against a licensed appraiser.
+Answer: A complaint may be filed at any time there is a legitimate complaint with supporting documentation.
 Complaints should be filed as soon as possible after the event.